Ricardicus/raspsite/README.md

-I want to become a better programmer so I develop server running on my raspberry pi.
+I want to become a better programmer so I develop a server running on my raspberry pi.

 # Website